sorabhgandhi01/HTTP-WebServer/README.md

 TESTING
 -------

 	1.)
-Post functionality can be tested by running test_post.sh script in one terminal and server on another terminal
+Post functionality can be tested by running test_post.sh script on one terminal and server on another terminal

 	2.)
-Pipelining functionality can be tested by running test_conn.sh script in one terminal and server on another terminal.
+Pipelining functionality can be tested by running test_conn.sh script on one terminal and server on another terminal.

 	3.)
 On Web broser, this can be tested using url --> localhost:[Port Number]/